vitalije/fossil-delta/README.md

 The code of this repository is best viewed in [Leo editor](https://leoeditor.com).
 The outline containing the code is in a single outline file: [fossil-delta-ref.leo](fossil-delta-ref.leo).

+This repository contains two more Rust crates, `py-fossil-delta` which exports fossil-delta functions to Python as an extension module.

+The third crate is `leo-ver-serv` which is a binary (executable) web server which accepts snapshots from Leo, calculates the delta form the previous snapshot and stores all deltas in a database.
+On the other side, this server serves a small web application which allows user to browse history of known Leo files.